viewmaster111/SpeedTest-1/README.md

-#Patch Release
+#Patch Releases

+##*Patch 4* Feature Maintenance is completed

+ - My IP has been re-added but is no longer a different page.
+   - My Ip will *Only* show your Public IP Address.
+   - My IP will be in the next version of the client.

 ##*Patch 3* Browser/Mobile UI

  - Making a navigation menu to replace so many buttons.

  - Fixed the message- now using CSS without external sources

 ##*Patch 2*